edwardstone1337/Todoist/README.md

    - Due date (supports Todoist natural language like "today", "in 90 mins", "every Monday")
    - Priority (P1-P4, where P1 is most urgent)
    - Project name (exact Todoist project name)
-3. Click "Generate link"
+3. Click "Generate"
+4. The URL and QR code are created automatically
-4. Copy the URL or generate/download a QR code
+5. Optionally copy the URL or download the QR code

 ## Technical Details